Mount Kenya Batian Peak

 - Park fees, camping fees (7 nights) and park rescue fees

 - Park certified trek guide (ratio of 1:4)

-- All meals on the mountain - fresh food, 3 meals per day
+- All meals and hot drinks on the mountain

-*(The fee for the technical climbing guide includes four days - one day walk in, two days climbing & one day walk out.
+*The fee for the climbing guide includes four days - one day walk in, two days climbing & one day walk out.
 The Adventure Alternative trek guide will call the climbing guide in when the weather is looking good for the proposed summit day.
-If the weather deteriorates and an extra day is required an extra fee will be payable.
-This will of course be discussed and agreed with you on the ground before committing you to payment)
+If you would like an extra day then the additional cost for guide, park fees, porters and food can be paid in cash at the time.

 - Vaccinations and malaria tablets